PaddlePaddle/PARL/README.md

 <img src="examples/NeurIPS2019-Learn-to-Move-Challenge/image/performance.gif" width = "280" height ="200" alt="NeurlIPS2018"/> <img src=".github/Half-Cheetah.gif" width = "280" height ="200" alt="Half-Cheetah"/> <img src=".github/Breakout.gif" width = "195" height ="200" alt="Breakout"/>
 <br>
 <img src=".github/Aircraft.gif"  width = "762" height ="300"  alt="NeurlIPS2018"/>

+# xparl Security

+`xparl` provides multi-process parallelism across a multi-machine cluster, similar to Python's built-in single-machine multiprocessing.
+This means that after writing code on a client, you can execute arbitrary code on any machine within the cluster, such as retrieving data from other machines, adding or deleting files, etc.

+This behavior is by design, as reinforcement learning environments are diverse, and `env_wrapper` needs the ability to perform any possible operation. `xparl` achieves this functionality using `pickle` (similar to `ray`).
+Unlike in most cases where `pickle` may be considered a vulnerability, here it is an essential feature.

+## Security Considerations

+Since arbitrary code execution is possible, users must ensure the cluster is secure:

+- **Do not allow untrusted machines to join the cluster.**
+- **Do not expose the `xparl` ports to the public internet or allow untrusted users to access the cluster.**
+- **Do not execute untrusted code on the cluster.**